eulerlab/ret_preproc/README.md

 Python Module Dependencies: h5py, numpy, os, pandas, seaborn

 Note: These scripts will work in both the iPython server and desktop GUIs, but the directory access will differ.
-See below.

 1. Change the target directory to the location of the file e.g. os.chdir('>directoryName')